sdspag/blog/source/_posts/2013-10-03-spoj-rrsched.markdown

 Thus BIT comes in handy here where we have to query the no of tasks not completed and update a task as completed in O(logN).
 For this purpose initially keep a BIT array and update every element by ‘+1’ which means that the task is not completed yet.You can use Update(i,-1) to update the task as completed.
 You can find the no of tasks which are not completed  before an index i by Query(i).

-The [psudo code](http://code.hackerearth.com/d8db76J) is as follows:
+The [pesudo code](http://code.hackerearth.com/d8db76J) is as follows:

 	//Initialize bit array to zero